-The first arboricultural works on site will be the removal of the conflicting tree (tree 11) which is identified on the Tree Protection Plan (TPP) by the broken black ring surrounding the tree centre and referred to in appendix 1 of this report.
-It would also be appropriate to remove trees 1-3 and group 1 at this time although this is not essential to facilitate the development and is for arboricultural management purposes.
+The first arboricultural works on site will be the removal of all the conflicting trees (trees 1-21, hedge 1 & 2, and group 1 and part of group 2) which are identified on the Tree Protection Plan (TPP) by the broken black ring surrounding the tree centre and referred to in appendix 1 of this report.

-The stumps should be ground out using a stump grinding machine to prevent regrowth or alternatively chemically treated.
+The stumps may either be ground out using a stump grinding machine or removed as part of the ground excavation works.